 I stopped running some years ago, but now I decided to start running again.
 So I searched the internet on running and found some articles talking about the right breathing.
-I had many questions, for example, is it better to start running with an open mouth or a closed one?
+For example, I had many questions: is it better to start running with an open mouth or a closed one?
 What is over-breathing

 While I was reading more and more about the importance of breathing the right way, my whole belief system around this topic changed!

 Hypnotists start their session often with the words: Take a deep breath… I always thought that a powerful breath is good and healthy.
-My belief was that you can’t have enough oxygen.
+I believed that you couldn’t have enough oxygen.

-To make it clear from the beginning: To breathe through the nose into your belly without any or with minimal movement is the healthy way to breath in a relaxed and wholesome way.
+To make it clear from the beginning: To breathe through the nose into your belly without any or with minimal movement is the healthy way to breathe in a relaxed and wholesome way.

 The next time you lay down, look at how your body is moving while you are breathing.
 Start to breathe slowly and soundlessly, without any effort or movement in your whole body.
 I would describe it as gentle breathing into the belly.

-Over the centuries we have altered our environment so dramatically that many of us have forgotten our innate way of breathing.
-The process of breathing has been changed by chronic stress, modern lifestyles, unhealthy diets, overheated homes, and lack of fitness.
+Over the centuries, we have altered our environment so dramatically that many of us have forgotten our innate way of breathing.
+The breathing process has been changed by chronic stress, modern lifestyles, unhealthy diets, overheated homes, and lack of fitness.
 All of these contribute to poor breathing habits.

 These, in turn, contribute to lethargy, weight gain, sleeping problems, respiratory conditions, and heart disease.